 Gone are the days where technology and business lived in separate worlds.
 The lines dividing them are not only blurred but probably non-existent.
-This has thrown existential challenges to enterprises in the form of lack of responsiveness to competition, cost transparency, risks and partial insights for business-critical decisions, inability to adapt to sudden changes in macro-economic environments.
+This has thrown existential challenges to enterprises in the form of lack of responsiveness, cost transparency, risks and partial insights for business-critical decisions, inability to adapt to sudden changes in macro-economic environments.

 Having led many large business transformation programs, our very own Ramesh Raghavan, who is a certified “CEO Coach”, and a strategy & transformation professional for past 20 years, suggests the traditional approaches of defined outcomes, clear boundaries of engagement and targeted action will probably be detrimental in the current scenario.

-Forces such as digital innovation, hyper-competition, speed-to-market, and consumer behaviours impacts every layer of business from strategy through execution and requires the ability to quickly assess and determine a course of action.
-Hence the enterprise strategy needs to be far more layered & malleable as opposed to consistent & fixed.
+Forces such as digital business models, hyper-competition, speed-to-market, and consumer behaviours impacts every layer of business from strategy through execution.
+Hence the enterprise strategy needs to be far more layered & malleable.

 Three guiding principles of Strategy formulation: